 Caring for a loved one or a patient can be rewarding.
 However, it can also be extremely stressful, especially for those who are caring for a family member whom they love dearly.
-Family caregivers are often thrust into the world of care giving suddenly after an elderly loved one becomes ill or injures themselves.
+Family caregivers are often thrust into the world of caregiving suddenly after an elderly loved one becomes ill or injures themselves.
 These caregivers are at a high risk for developing caregiver stress due to the everyday anxieties that come with added responsibility.
 Taking care of an aging loved one can also bring about unwelcome changes to the family dynamic and may apply financial pressures that were not there before.
-All of these things combined can lead to caregiver stress.
+All of these things combined can lead to caregiver stress or even burnout.

-There are many signs of caregiver stress.
+There are many signs of caregiver stress that can serve as indicators for potential burnout.
 And these signs may manifest themselves in different ways, depending on the person.
 However, here are a few indicators to look out for:

 - Neglecting your own responsibilities

 When these symptoms occur every now and then, it may be a sign of caregiver stress.
 If they occur constantly, you may have moved into caregiver burnout.

 The symptoms of caregiver burnout are more severe and more frequent than those of caregiver stress.
 If you have experienced caregiver stress and are wondering if you have reached the point of caregiver burnout, look for the following symptoms:

 - Significant drop in energy